NEW v0.5.10 — Claude Opus 4.8 is now the default

 • A compromised provider.
 If OpenAI's API is breached, your review code is in that breach.
 Choose your providers accordingly.

 • Local malware that already has your user account.
-Keychain access-while-unlocked means anything running as you, unsandboxed, can eventually trigger the keygetter.
+A 0600 file is readable by anything running as you — and so is the keygetter.
+Without FileVault, so is the disk to someone with physical access.
 That's a macOS-level concern, not an app-level one.

 • Shoulder surfing, screen recording, or unrelated exfiltration vectors outside this app's boundary.